-New Google Nexus 7 tablet with Android 4.3 officialAlex Wagner - Deputy Managing Editor, News Desk
+New Google Nexus 7 tablet with Android 4.3 officialAlex Wagner - Editorial Director of News and Content

 Today Google and Android and Chrome chief Sundar Pichai hosted a breakfast for the press, and just as expected, the menu consisted of Android 4.3 Jelly Bean and a new Nexus 7 tablet.
 Google today officially took the wraps off of its latest Nexus device, a 7-inch tablet manufactured by ASUS.
 The device features a 7-inch 1920x1200 display, notification light and 1.2-megapixel camera on its face, and around back there's a pair of speakers and 5-megapixel shooter.

 Moving inside the refreshed Nexus 7, we find a 1.5GHz quad-core Snapdragon S4 Pro processor, 2GB RAM, 802.11a/b/g/n dual-band Wi-Fi, NFC and wireless charging.
 Google will also offer a 4G LTE-capable version of the new Nexus 7 that supports for AT&T, T-Mobile and Verizon LTE in a single unlocked model.

 The new Nexus 7 will be available in 16GB and 32GB Wi-Fi-only models for $229 and $269 as well as a 32GB LTE model for $349.
 The Wi-Fi-only variants will launch in the U.S. on July 30 on Google Play and at several retailers.
 Google says that the LTE-enabled Nexus 7 will launch in the "coming weeks."
 The new tablet will also be released in Canada, U.K. Germany Spain France Japan, Korea and Australia in the coming weeks, with more countries to follow.